 Glendalough Monastic City

-You can't go to County Wicklow Ireland and not visit the Monastic City in Glendalough.
-This monastic city was founded by St. Kevin, whose teachings attracted numerous followers looking for spiritual answers.
+You can’t go to County Wicklow Ireland and not visit this ancient Monastery of Glendalough.
+This monastic city was founded by St Kevin, whose teachings attracted numerous followers looking for spiritual answers.

 Cathedral of St. Peter & St. Paul